seequent/properties/README.rst

     Out [4]: True

-Property Classes are auto-documented!
+Property Classes are auto-documented in Sphinx-style reStructuredText!
 When you ask for the doc string of :code:`CoffeeProfile`, you get

 .. code:: rst